 To be diagnosed with CIRS/Mould Illness you need to have a multisystem, multi-symptom illness.

 In research Dr. Shoemaker found that 35 health symptoms could be categorised into 13 clusters.
 If a patient is confirmed to have 8 or more clusters of symptoms the likelihood of presence of CIRS exceeds 95%.
 A cluster is positive if you have one or more symptoms in each group.
-When combined with VCS deficits, symptom clusters can yield an accuracy of 98.5%.
+When combined with VCS deficits, symptom clusters can yield an accuracy of 98.5%, with false negatives < 2%.
 (Shoemaker et al, 2017).
+[Note clusters and VCS cannot differentiate CIRS-WDB from other CIRS causes such as CIRS Lyme].

 Dr. Shoemaker says that it’s reasonable to do further testing if you are positive for 6+ symptom clusters (Berry, 2014).